- Swedish Railway Models

 - Three low-relief homes, suitable for a town scene.

-Pola used to produce a delightful Swedish country cottage, subsequently sold by Model Power through Walthers (US) as the “Little Red School House;” but now sold by Faller in a pack with a larger American house (the latter advertised as Swedish, but it doesn’t look Swedish)!
+Pola used to produce a delightful Swedish country cottage, subsequently sold by Model Power through Walthers (US) as the “Little Red School House;” but now sold by Faller in a pack with a larger American house (the latter advertised as Swedish, but it doesn’t look at all Swedish)!

 - 208 – This is a kit of three small allotment buildings, and although not specifically Swedish, would not be out of place.